Virgil Exner

 Virgil Max "Ex" Exner Sr. (September 24, 1909 – December 22, 1973) was an automobile designer for several American automobile companies, most notably Chrysler and Studebaker.

 Exner is widely known for the "Forward Look" he created for the 1955–1963 Chrysler products and his fondness of tailfins on cars for both aesthetics and aerodynamics.

+Prior to the 1955 model year, Chrysler products were considered solid and well-engineered, but with dull styling.
+But for 1955 and 1956, Chrysler introduced the first set of cars with Exner's stylish and popular Forward Look.
+These models were very popular and greatly improved Chrysler's image.

+For 1957, Chrysler launched all-new models again, introducing cars that were long, low, wide, and featured sweeping tailfins—designs that caused a sensation within the North American auto industry.

-Exner introduced the Forward Look at Chrysler, which was copied even before the designs hit the road.
-When GM designer Chuck Jordan spied Exner's hidden 1955 Chrysler lineup, it prompted Bill Mitchell, head of General Motors styling, "to begin redesigning each car line, Chevrolet through Cadillac."
-Exner's work effectively "change[d] the course of automotive design."
+When GM designer Chuck Jordan peered through a fence—thanks to a tip he received—and spied Chrysler's soon-to-be-launched 1957 Chrysler lineup, it prompted Bill Mitchell, Jordan's boss at General Motors styling, to convince GM top executives and styling chief Harley Earl to re-open the already-completed designs for the 1959 models and create "an alternate design for each car line, Chevrolet through Cadillac."
+Exner's work at Chrysler, "including the Forward Look models of the 1950s, would change the course of automotive design".

 Early life

 Born in Ann Arbor, Michigan, Virgil Exner was adopted by George W. and Iva Exner as a baby.
 Virgil showed a strong interest in art and automobiles.
-He went to Buchanan High School in Buchanan, Michigan then studied art at the University of Notre Dame in Indiana but, in 1928, dropped out after two years due to lack of funds.
+He went to Buchanan High School in Buchanan, Michigan, then studied art at the University of Notre Dame in Indiana, but dropped out after two years in 1928 due to lack of funds.
 He then took a job as a helper at an art studio specializing in advertising.
-In 1931 he married Mildred Marie Eshleman, who also worked for the studio and, on April 17, 1933, they had their first child, Virgil Exner Jr. By that time, Exner Sr. had been promoted to drawing advertisements for Studebaker trucks.
+In 1931 he married Mildred Marie Eshleman, who also worked for the studio and, on April 17, 1933, they had their first child, Virgil Exner, Jr. By that time, Exner Sr. had been promoted to drawing advertisements for Studebaker trucks.
 They had a second son in 1940, Brian, who died of injuries after falling from a window.
-Exner also adopted and raised his niece, Marie Exner, born in 1947, who had become an orphan as a young child.
+They had their first daughter June 28, 1943, Bronwen Marie Exner.
+Exner also adopted and raised his niece, Marie Exner, born in 1947, who had become an orphan after her mother Lenor (Milred's sister) died when Marie was a young child.